jadounrahul/kartsnms/doc/Installation/Installation-CentOS-6-Apache-Nginx.md

 to the [FAQ](../Support/FAQ.md) for assistance.

 That's it!
 You now should be able to log in to
-<http://librenms.example.com/>.
+<http://kartsnms.example.com/>.
 Please note that we have not covered
-HTTPS setup in this example, so your LibreNMS install is not secure by default.
+HTTPS setup in this example, so your KartsNMS install is not secure by default.
 Please do not expose it to the public Internet unless you have configured HTTPS and taken appropriate web server hardening steps.